 Not only did it take so long to get boxes for moving, but now you have to think up a way to get rid of cardboard boxes.
-And, for the headache tracking down all of the boxes for a move can entail, it can be a lot tougher to get rid of boxes for moving.
+And, for a headache tracking down all of the boxes for a move can entail, it can be a lot tougher to get rid of boxes for moving.

 We’ve handled our fair share of cardboard boxes in our day, so here are a few simple hacks for lightening your post-move box load.

 After unpacking after moving house, you’re left with a lot of boxes.
 So, just throw them away.
 That’s a pretty easy solution, especially if they won’t be of good second use.
-If the boxes aren’t in a good condition after the move, your best bet is to throw them away with the rest of the rubbish.
+If the boxes aren’t in good condition after the move, your best bet is to throw them away with the rest of the rubbish.

 For that, you need to tear them down to small pieces and place in a garbage bag (or two).
 There is no problem to even throw them in the mixed garbage bins, as cardboard decomposes completely for about two months.
 So, no serious problems with the environment.

-If the boxes are in a good condition after the move is over, you can always re-purpose them, by giving them to people who might need them.
+If the boxes are in good condition after the move is over, you can always re-purpose them, by giving them to people who might need them.

 - Give away to friends.
-Best thing you can do is organise a garage sale so everyone can come and see what you’re offering.
+The best thing you can do is organise a garage sale so everyone can come and see what you’re offering.
 Your neighbours will be very happy to receive some cardboard boxes.
 It doesn’t even have to be for moving, people will always find a good use for them.
 Most of the time if for their pets (usually cats).

 - Give away online.
 With the era of social media, it’s all too easy to send out a message online, and box seekers will find you.
 You can offer your boxes as freebies on famous UK websites like Gumtree, Freecycle, Freegle and many more.

-Selling anything second hand is very uncertain, and when it’s second hand boxes, it’s very probable you won’t get a pence out of it.
+Selling anything second hand is very uncertain, and when it’s second-hand boxes, it’s very probable you won’t get a pence out of it.
 But, even so, here are a few places you can try.
 There are lots of people who are interested in used cardboard boxes.

 - Sell back to the shop.
 If you bought your pack of boxes from a shop, you might check out if they have a return policy for unused boxes.
 If you bought more boxes than you needed, you can return the unused ones and get some money in return.

 - Sell on eBay.
-The easiest option to sell second hand goods to just about anyone in the world.
+The easiest option to sell second-hand goods to just about anyone in the world.
 You need to register and make sure to be obvious to people where you are.
 If someone from the other side of the globe is interested in your boxes, it would be troublesome.